Truist Bank Review 2023

 Monthly Maintenance Fees

-Nearly all of Truist’s deposit accounts come with a monthly fee.
-This isn’t ideal, but the good news is that each of these fees is also entirely avoidable.
-And Truist gives you plenty of options for how to get around them.
-It’s a little different for each account but, in general, you can expect to have to hit a minimum balance, or other requirements each month to avoid paying.
+Nearly all of Truist’s deposit accounts have a monthly fee.
+This isn’t ideal, but the good news is that there are ways to avoid each fee.
+It’s a little different for each account, but, in general, you can expect to hit a minimum balance or other monthly requirements to avoid paying.

 ATM Fees

 Truist ATMs are always free to use for Truist customers.
-If you have to use an out-of-network ATM, you’ll pay a $3 ATM fee each time.
+You’ll pay a $3 ATM fee each time if you have to use an out-of-network ATM.
 This is on top of whatever fee the ATM itself charges, so it’s your best bet to stick to in-house options.

 Overdraft Fees

-Overdraft protection is one area where Truist tends to stand out, with several of its accounts offering complete protection from any overdraft fees.
-That said, it’s important to note that some of its accounts do still retain these fees to the tune of $36 per overdraft.
+Overdraft protection is one area where Truist stands out, with several of its accounts offering complete protection from any overdraft fees.
+However, it’s important to note that some of its accounts still retain these fees at $36 per overdraft.
 Keep this in mind as you choose the right account for you.

 Getting Started

-If you’re ready to get going with Truist, you can find a nearby branch and set up an appointment, or you can just hop online and sign up from home.
+If you’re ready to sign up with Truist, you can find a nearby branch and set up an appointment, or you can just hop online and sign up from home.

-Opening an account is simple and painless, and all you’ll need is some contact information, personal details, and bank account information for initial funding.
+Opening an account is simple and painless, and all you’ll need is your contact information, personal details, and bank account information for initial funding.

 Like most big banks, Truist makes it quick and easy to get you on board, so you shouldn’t have any problems getting started as a new customer.